QuadSpinner/Gaea2Houdini_beta/README.md

 ## Notes
 - We have provided a basic example file in this repo.
 You can find it in the `hip/` folder.
 - The HDAs provided in this toolset are blackboxed.
 This means you cannot modify or inspect them yourself.
 If you are having issues please contact Quadspinner support.
+- The Gaea nodes will look for an instance of the Gaea.Service.exe process running in the background, and if found connect to it for processing.
+If none is found, it will spin up a new instance.
+-  Under `Advanced Cook Settings` in each Gaea node you are able to set the port used for the TCP communication between Houdini and Gaea.
+You are also able to configure the plugin to shut down the `Gaea.Service.exe` process down after each cook; Please note that this will incur significantly slower cooking times.
 - This repository is a temporary place for beta testing.
 Actual contents will be moved to the official repository soon.

 ## LEGAL DISCLAIMER